 - What results can patients expect?
 Liposuction creates significant results by both reducing the amount of unwanted fat in a given area and re-shaping the remaining fat for an attractive contour that complements the rest of your body.
 While CoolSculpting can also create good results, the effects won’t be as deep or significant as those of liposuction.
 Two CoolSculpting treatments may be required for an optimal outcome.

-To find out whether CoolSculpting or Liposuction is best for you, contact us for a consultation using the online form or call us at (503) 292-9200 to schedule an appointment.
+To find out whether CoolSculpting or Liposuction is best for you, request a consultation or call us at (503) 292-9200 to schedule an appointment.